 The secret to increasing productivity is pretty straightforward.
 It starts with introducing innovative ideas that can give your sales team a differentiable advantage.
 It’s equally important to make those ideas stick, by empowering sales leaders with the ability to support, coach, and revisit key QBS concepts long after the training class has adjourned.

 Better results usually require a certain level of behavior modification as well, which likely includes a few adjustments to the status quo.
-But since the ‘grooves of habit’ that have been engrained over time tend to be very deep, people in general (i.e. sales teams) are often resistant to change.
+But since the ‘grooves of habit’ that have been ingrained over time tend to be very deep, people in general (i.e. sales teams) are often resistant to change.

 True behavioral change ultimately requires buy-in from the troops.
 Good ideas only “stick” if the logic behind them is sound, current, and makes sense to those who interact with customers directly, or participate in other ways throughout the sales process.
 That’s why the implementation of Question Based Selling for every client is buoyed by logic…and common sense.

 The formula for implementing the QBS Methodology is simple.
 If something makes sense, then do it.
-But when traditional thinking no longer delivers desirable sales results, then a few strategic adjustments to your current approach can have an immediate and lasting positive impact on the organization.
+But when traditional thinking no longer delivers desirable sales results, making a few strategic adjustments to your current approach can have an immediate and lasting positive impact on the organization.

 Note: Delivery options include QBS Certification, Train the Trainers, and Licensing QBS®.